seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 the tyrant.

 **Provost**
-A bawd of eleven years’ continuance, may it please
+A bawd of eleven years' continuance, may it please
 your honour.

 **MISTRESS OVERDONE**
-My lord, this is one Lucio’s information against me.
+My lord, this is one Lucio's information against me.
 Mistress Kate Keepdown was with child by him in the
-duke’s time; he promised her marriage: his child
+duke's time; he promised her marriage: his child
 is a year and a quarter old, come Philip and Jacob:
 I have kept it myself; and see how he goes about to abuse me!